-Michael Stipe Opens Up About R.E.M. and President Trump: ‘It’s a Very Fucked Up Time to Be’
+Michael Stipe Opens Up About R.E.M. and President Trump: ‘It’s a Very F*cked Up Time to Be’

 “I became extremely famous—suddenly,” Stipe recalls.
 He smirks when thinking back to when he’d suddenly gone from college rock enigma to Bono-level rock star.

 But R.E.M. was in an enviable place.
-The success of 1990’s multiplatinum Out of Time and its monster hit singles “Losing My Religion” and “Shiny Happy People” put Stipe and his bandmates (guitarist Peter Buck, bassist Mike Mills and drummer Bill Berry) in the position to call some shots.
+The success of 1990’s multiplatinum Out of Time and its monster hit singles “Losing My Religion” and “Shiny Happy People” put Stipe and his bandmates (guitarist Peter Buck, bassist Mike Mills, and drummer Bill Berry) in the position to call some shots.

 “The good part about it was, going into Automatic, it gave me the immense confidence to do whatever I wanted,” he says.
-“And I don’t know where that—well, the confidence came from feeling like we could do anything because we had a song of the summer, we had a no. 1 hit record around the world, we had everything.
+“And I don’t know where that—well, the confidence came from feeling like we could do anything because we had a song of the summer, we had a No. 1 hit record around the world, we had everything.
 How we went from that to Automatic, which is this very, very, I mean—we stepped off a cliff together.”

 The band’s confidence was justified.
 And they weren’t going to waste the moment.